LucasDominguesTressoldi/CreditApplicationSystem/README.md

 2. Go to the project root folder: cd
 3. Run the command: ./gradlew bootrun

-**In order to facilitate the demonstration of the application, I recommend installing only IntelliJ IDEA and running the project through the IDE**
+**In order to facilitate the demonstration of the application, I recommend installing only IntelliJ IDEA and running the project through the IDE.**

 You can find all the json commands used in postman in the file provided above with the name:
 ```credit-application-system.postman_collection.json```